redis/docs/content/develop/get-started/vector-database.md

 * `DIM 768`: The length or dimension of the embeddings, which you determined previously to be `768`.
 * `DISTANCE_METRIC COSINE`: The distance function is, in this example, [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity).

-You can find further details about all these options in the [vector reference documentation](/docs/interact/search-and-query/advanced-concepts/vectors/).
+You can find further details about all these options in the [vector reference documentation]({{< relref "/develop/interact/search-and-query/advanced-concepts/vectors/" >}}).

 ### 2. Check the state of the index

 As soon as you execute the [FT.CREATE](https://redis.io/commands/ft.create/) command, the indexing process runs in the background.
 In a short time, all JSON documents should be indexed and ready to be queried.
 To validate that, you can use the [FT.INFO](https://redis.io/commands/ft.info/) command, which provides details and statistics about the index.
 Of particular interest are the number of documents successfully indexed and the number of failures:

 {{< clients-example search_vss validate_index >}}
-FT_INFO idx:bikes_vss
+FT.INFO idx:bikes_vss
 {{< /clients-example >}}

 ## Search and query

 This quick start guide focuses on the vector search aspect.
-Still, you can learn more about how to query based on vector metadata in the [document database quick start guide](/docs/get-started/document-database/).
+Still, you can learn more about how to query based on vector metadata in the [document database quick start guide]({{< relref "/develop/get-started/document-database/" >}}).

 ### 1. Embed your prompts